Who doesn’t love a good homemade Chili con Carne? I do not know anyone, do you?

 Luckily nowadays there are some really cool spice blends available, however I stumbled upon a different recipe years ago.
 And I would love to share my version with you, as it really is a fabulous chili!

 But what is actually the definition of Chili con carne?

-Chili con carne means literally “chili with meat”, it is a spicy stew containing chili peppers (sometimes in the form of chili powder), meat (usually beef), tomatoes and kidney beans
+Chili con carne means literally “chili with meat”, it is a spicy stew containing chili peppers (sometimes in the form of chili powder), meat (usually beef), tomatoes and kidney beans, originating from Mexico.

 This Chili con Carne is super easy to make and the fresh thyme combined with the spices really makes a difference.

 But with chilli, you have to be careful with the sambal oelek paste though- it sure is spicy!
 I always add a bit more towards the end of the cooking time to achieve the perfect spiciness for my taste buds.
 So please feel free to add or to use a bit less.
 As everyone has their own definition of spice- and how much they can handle.

 Chili con Carne

 |1 kg||minced meat, I use beef|